fariborzaref/fariborzaref/README.md

   <h3>Teaching and Open Materials</h3>
   <p>
     My approach to teaching is deeply influenced by my own academic formation.
-    Earning two PhDs—in Sociology and Community Development—and two master’s degrees in Sociology and Survey Research in Public Policy shaped a way of teaching that connects empirical evidence with institutional reality.
+    Earning two PhDs in Sociology and Community Development and two master’s degrees in Sociology and Survey Research in Public Policy shaped a way of teaching that connects empirical evidence with institutional reality.
     I aim to help students think critically about how structures of education, labor, and policy shape inequality and opportunity in everyday life.
   </p>
   <ul>